reshmabidikar/slate/source/includes/_aviate-health-apis.md

 **Request Body**

-A List of `recordId` values from the `notifications` table that need to be fixed
+A List of `recordId` values from the `notifications` table that need to be fixed.

 **Query Parameters**